 The next thing we do is instantiating a World object.
 This object will hold all simulation state.
 It knows which simulators are available and started, which entities exist and how they are connected.
 It also provides most of the functionality that you need for modelling your scenario:

 '''

-import mosaik

-import mosaik.util

 Create World

 world = mosaik.World(SIM_CONFIG)

 '''